Quitting the pill - how to get your body back on track

 FAQ: When can I stop taking the pill?

 You can stop the pill on your own at any time but we recommend finishing your pack.
-You are still protected against a possible pregnancy during the withdrawal bleed that follows.
-Only on the day that you would start a new strip, your body prepares to take over the natural cycle again.
+You are still protected against a possible pregnancy during the withdrawal bleed that follows..
+Your body starts to prepare for a natural cycle on the day you would have otherwise started a new pack.

 FAQ: When does my natural cycle return?

-When you stop taking hormones, your body has to get used to it.
+So many women experience irregular periods after stopping birth control.
+This is normal.
+When you stop taking hormones, your body needs time to get used to it.
 Your hormones need to get going on their own again.
 This may take a while.
 It can take a few months and even a few years before your body gets everything back in order.
 In most cases, your body is used to the new, natural cycle after about 3-6 months.
 But your cycle may be irregular at first.

 We hope this blog gave you a little bit of wisdom about quitting the pill.
 Do you have any more questions or doubts about your cycle?
 Chat with us (we're real people, not robots!), join our awesome Facebook community, or DM us on Instagram!